-One of the outcomes of our 4-Week ‘Unlocking Creativity’ Writing Course is to help participants understand and recognise whether writing fiction is something they want to pursue and make part of their life.
+One of the outcomes of our 4-Week ‘Unlocking Creativity’ creative writing course is to help participants understand and recognise whether writing fiction is something they want to pursue and make part of their life.
 If writing is your thing, you will find the act of writing an extremely satisfying experience.

 To enjoy the process of writing and to write the best story you are capable of producing, you need to realise that writing fiction is an art and a craft that takes time to master.
 If you do want to publish a novel or write a professional screenplay, you need to dedicate time to learning the craft and doing the work.
 The same applies to any creative endeavour.